MaYingHu/MaYingHu.github.io/README.md

 Working on these enhancements was satifying as it allowed me not only to reflect on what I have achieved so far but also to recognize how much more I am able to bring to these projects in light of what I have learned since working on them originally.
 The opportunity to benefit from feedback from our instructor is also something that I have been grateful for over the duration of this final class.

 The work I have completed throughout my program has already touched on many of the course outcomes listed above: *CS-340: Client/Server Development*, whose focus was on creating a MongoDB database client and dashboard, for example, was particularly applicable to outcome one; *CS-405: Secure Coding* naturally dealt with the issues addressed in outcome five, but the course's final project (the creation of a security policy document and delivery of an accompanying presentation) also demonstrated proficiency in the skillset described in outcome two; and several other classes, most recently *CS-410: Software Reverse Engineering*, evinced competence in the areas discussed in outcomes three and four.
 However, the enhancements made to the three artefacts discussed below provide specific examples of how I met the course outcomes as part of the *CS-499: Computer Science Capstone* class.
-For each artefact, I have provided a link to a repository containing the code as originally submitted, a narrative discussing the enhancements I made, and a link to another repository containing the enhanced code.
+For each artefact, I have provided a link to a repository containing the code as originally submitted, a narrative discussing the enhancements I made, and finally a link to another repository containing the enhanced code.

 ## Code Review
 Following is the video code review I created prior to embarking on the proposed enhancements to my code: